huma-engineering/huma-docs/data-collection/modules/general/medications.md

 title: Medications
 ---

-It is important that both patients and their care team can keep track of and share changes to any patient medications .
+It is important that both patients and their care team can keep track of and share changes to any patient medications.
 The Medications module allows patients or their care team to make a log of the medications they are taking along with their dosage and frequency.
 In addition, it allows them to keep track of when and how much they need to take via a notifications system.

 ## How it works